benhid/Rpath/README.md

   <img src=resources/logo_small.png alt="RPath">
 </p>

-# Rpath: A Web-App for Biologic Pathway Exploration
+# RPath: A Web-App for Biologic Pathway Exploration

 RPath is a web application for the end-to-end manipulation of biologic pathways.
 Its divided in three modules: built-in search engine via the [Pathway Commons](http://www.pathwaycommons.org/)' API, analysis techniques using SPARQL queries and graph visualization.